 Stomach Sleepers: Typically prefer a medium-firm feel and should seek out a mattress that offers pressure point reduction and support such as the Natural Bliss.

 Once you know what your sleeping and comfort preferences dictate, it's equally important to also weigh in all of the extra costs and factors, such as budget, return policy, and warranty.

 Budget: While this is likely top-of-mind for most shoppers, the cost of a new mattress will depend on many factors including size, brand, and type.
 Since a mattress is generally a long-term investment, consider the quality, durability, comfort, support, and warranty of your new mattress, and be sure to choose quality above all else.
 Getting great sleep and physical support on your body is the best type of investment you can make.
-And if you're looking for a sale, get up to $1,250 off PlushBed mattresses right now for Memorial Day weekend.
+And, of course, always keep an eye out for good sales.

-Delivery: Especially while under stay-at-home orders, pay special attention to delivery and set-up offers.
+Delivery: Pay special attention to delivery and set-up offers.
 Most online manufacturers and retailers will ship the mattress to your home, free of charge, but you don't want to get stuck with an expectedly high fee just to get your mattress delivered.